Google spinoff, Lyft team up to offer self-driving car rides

 SAN FRANCISCO (AP) — Google's self-driving car spinoff Waymo is teaming up with Lyft in Arizona to attempt to lure passengers away from ride-hailing market leader Uber.

-The alliance announced Tuesday will allow anyone with the Lyft app in the Phoenix area to summon one of the 10 self-driving Waymo cars joining the ride-hailing service.
+The alliance announced Tuesday will allow anyone with the Lyft app in the Phoenix area to summon one of the 10 self-driving Waymo cars that will join the ride-hailing service by end of September.

 Waymo's robotic vehicles will still have a human behind the wheel to take control in case something goes awry with the technology.
 But their use in Lyft's service could make more people feel comfortable about riding in self-driving cars.